turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 If, however, the old database were a paid plan, we'd keep getting charged until it's deprovisioned.

+### Using `pg:info`

+The key name is a random color and doesn't tell you anything about what actual database type is at that address.
+For much more useful information, we can use `pg:info`:

+{% terminal %}
+$ heroku pg:info
+=== HEROKU_POSTGRESQL_JADE_URL (DATABASE_URL)
+Plan:        Dev
+Status:      available
+Connections: 5
+PG Version:  9.3.3
+Created:     2014-03-26 03:19 UTC
+Data Size:   6.7 MB
+Tables:      3
+Rows:        574/10000 (In compliance)
+Fork/Follow: Unsupported
+Rollback:    Unsupported
+{% endterminal %}

+If your application had more than one PostgreSQL database then there'd be more than one listing here.

 ### Provisioning

 To add the new database instance we just need a single instruction: